EDUCBA Logo

 import java.sql.*;

-- The second step is where you will need to load your JDBC driver.
-This can be done in two ways.
-One by using Class.forName() method and other by passing your driver as a parameter to the JVM while initializing.
-The second step is more preferable as in case if in your future your application needs to change its database server then it can be done without changing the connection related code easily.
+• The second step is where you will need to load your JDBC driver.
+You can do this in two ways.
+One by using the Class.forName() method and the other by passing your driver as a parameter to the JVM while initializing.
+The second step is preferable because if your application needs to change its database server in the future, it can be done without changing the connection-related code quickly.

 In the first method, we will use the Class.forName() method in the following way –